polyXein/polyXein/README.md

 - 📫 How to reach me **devxein@gmail.com**

-- 📄 Know about me education [Systems technologies student at Valle del Cauca University and Platzi](https://platzi.com/p/Xein_dev/)
+- 📄 Know about my education [Systems technologies student at Valle del Cauca University and Platzi](https://platzi.com/p/Xein_dev/)

 - ⚡ Fun fact **Learn new things and new languages, exploring new view perspectives, all about game development and sporst**